compbiofan/SimSCSnTree/README.md

 # SCSim

-Note: This repository contains scripts that were developed for "SCSim: a single-cell simulator for multi-purpose intra-tumor heterogeneity benchmark study".
+Note: This repository contains scripts that were developed for "SCSim: a simulator of single-cell DNA sequencing data".

 Authors: Xian Fan (xfan2@fsu.edu), Luay Nakhleh (nakhleh@rice.edu)